• Newsletter

 Very Good

-It's also worth noting the ship's environmental credentials are impressive.
-Power from two enormous banks of batteries saves around 20 percent on fuel consumption and carbon dioxide emissions, although, contrary to media reports, the captain doesn't switch off the engines and run the ship on battery power alone.
-There's only enough capacity for about 45 minutes' sailing if that were to happen.
+The ship also emphasizes its environmental credentials.
+Power from two enormous banks of batteries saves around 20 percent on fuel consumption and carbon dioxide emissions.
 The use of the batteries means the ship is exceptionally quiet -- and the dynamic positioning system means that neither passengers nor marine life are disturbed by the clanking of an anchor chain.
+There's no single-use plastic aboard MS Roald Amundsen and the use of paper is kept to a minimum.

 Pros

-Beautifully designed, environmentally-friendly ship with all outside view cabins
+Beautifully designed, environmentally-friendly expedition ship with all outside view cabins

 Cons